Daley

 How to Pronounce Daley

 Our model has identified 3 different pronunciations for the name Daley.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 73.3% confident that Daley is pronounced as DAY-lee.
-The next most likely pronunciation is duh-LEE, at 15.6% confidence.
+Our model is 73.3% confident that Daley is pronounced as DAY-lee, which has 2 syllables.
+The next most likely pronunciation is duh-LEE, at 15.6% confidence, with 2 syllables.

 2